Top-rated local movers that handle Aurora to Pittsburgh moves

 - Pittsburgh’s population is about 21% less than Aurora.

-- Pittsburgh's public transportation has a score of 8 out of 10 versus Aurora's lower score of 6.
+- Pittsburgh’s public transportation score of 8 out of 10 is higher than Aurora’s score of 6.

 - Pittsburgh is more walkable than Aurora with a score of 62 out of 100 vs Aurora’s 43 out of 100.

-- Both Pittsburgh and Aurora have the same bike-friendliness score of 53 out of 100, meaning Pittsburgh is about as safe for cyclists as Aurora.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Pittsburgh and Aurora have similar bike-friendliness scores (53 vs 55), meaning Pittsburgh is about as safe for cyclists as Aurora.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Pittsburgh’s crime rate is lower than Aurora with a score of 37.74 compared to Aurora’s 59.05.
 This means that Pittsburgh neighborhoods are safer than 37.74% of all U.S. neighborhoods, and Aurora neighborhoods are safer than 59.05%.